 How do I apply?

-The application for the 2018 Academic Year will be available January 2, 2018 through June 1, 2018.
+The application foavailable9-2020 academic year is available through June 1, 2019.
 Scholarship award recipients are announced in July.

 To apply, visit the Arkansas Community Foundation website

 - Applicants will need to “Create an Account” on the online application portal